-Balance Billing - A situation in which a provider (such as a doctor or hospital) bills a patient more than the plan's cost-sharing amount for services.
-As a member of Vantage Medicare Advantage (HMO-POS), you only have to pay the plan's cost-sharing amounts when you get services covered by our plan.
-We do not allow providers to "balance bill" you.
-See Chapter 4, Section 1.4 for more information about balance billing.
+Balance Billing - When a provider (such as a doctor or hospital) bills a patient more than the plan's allowed cost sharing amount.
+As a member of Vantage Medicare Advantage (HMO-POS), you only have to pay our plan's cost sharing amounts when you get services covered by our plan.
+We do not allow providers to "balance bill" or otherwise charge you more than the amount of cost sharing your plan says you must pay.

-Benefit Period - The way that both our plan and Original Medicare measures your use of hospital and skilled nursing facility (SNF) services.
+Benefit Period -The way that both our plan and Original Medicare measures your use of hospital and skilled nursing facility (SNF) services.
 A benefit period begins the day you go into a hospital or skilled nursing facility.
 The benefit period ends when you have not received any inpatient hospital care (or skilled care in a SNF) for 60 days in a row.
 If you go into a hospital or a skilled nursing facility after one benefit period has ended, a new benefit period begins.
 There is no limit to the number of benefit periods.

-Brand-Name Drug - A prescription drug that is manufactured and sold by the pharmaceutical company that originally researched and developed the drug.
+Brand Name Drug - A prescription drug that is manufactured and sold by the pharmaceutical company that originally researched and developed the drug.
 Brand name drugs have the same active-ingredient formula as the generic version of the drug.
 However, generic drugs are manufactured and sold by other drug manufacturers and are generally not available until after the patent on the brand name drug has expired.

-Catastrophic Coverage Stage - The stage in the Part D Drug Benefit where you pay a low copayment or coinsurance for your drugs after you or other qualified parties on your behalf have spent \$4,750 in covered drugs during the covered year.
+Catastrophic Coverage Stage - The stage in the Part D Drug Benefit where you pay a low copayment or coinsurance for your drugs after you or other qualified parties on your behalf have spent \$4,550 in covered drugs during the covered year.